-It can also mean truth, faith, believe in, fidelity, sincerity, trust and/or confidence.
+It can also mean truth, faith, belief in, fidelity, sincerity, trust, and/or confidence.

 Some have included this in the list for the Bushido, although “makoto” is probably more common/popular.

-Note: In some context, this character can mean letter; news or envoy.
+Note: In some contexts, this character can mean a letter (mail), news, or envoy.
 However, alone, it will generally be read with the honesty-meaning.

-See Also...
-Loyalty Trustworthiness Trustworthy
+See Also: Loyalty Trustworthiness Trustworthy

 智 is also one of the five tenets of Confucius.

 They emerged from the provinces of Japan to become the ruling class until their decline and later total abolition in 1876 during the Meiji Era.

 These warriors were men who lived by Bushido; it was their way of life.
-The samurai's loyalty to the emperor and his overlord or daimyo were unsurpassed.
+The Samurai's loyalty to the emperor and his overlord or daimyo were unsurpassed.
 They were trustworthy and honest.
 They lived frugal lives with no interest in riches and material things, but rather in honor and pride.
 They were men of true valor.
 Samurai had no fear of death.
 They would enter any battle no matter the odds.
 To die in battle would only bring honor to one's family and one's lord.